Commands

 Choice types

-: Indique si l'option est obligatoirename
+- required: Indique si l'option est obligatoire

-: Liste des choix possibleschoices.name
+- choices: Liste des choix possibles

-: Valeur du choix
+- choices.value: Valeur du choix

 final file = File('config/test_commands.yaml');